The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Fredholm theory and transversality

-Because the Hessians $\H_{A^-}$ and $H_{x^+}$ will in general (i.e.~if $\dim\mathcal C^{\pm}\geq1$) have non-trivial zero eigenspaces, we cannot directly refer to standard theorems on the spectral flow to prove Theorem \ref{Fredholmtheorem}.
+Because the zero eigenspaces of the Hessians $\He_{A^-}$ and $H_{x^+}$ are in general (i.e.~if $\dim\mathcal C^{\pm}\geq1$) non-trivial, we cannot directly refer to standard theorems on the spectral flow to prove Theorem \ref{Fredholmtheorem} below.
 As an intermediate step, we instead use the Banach space isomorphisms